FurkanEdizkan/Git-Version-Control-Tutorial/contributing.md

 <!-- Contribuing Guilde -->

-# Contributing Guidelines
+### Contributing Guidelines

-## !!!
-Work in Progress !!!
+Any contribution of any kind is welcome.

+**To contribute:**
+- Fork this repository
+- Create a new feature branch
+- Make changes to your branch inside forked repository
+- Open a pull request

-Thank you for contribuing
+Thank you for contributing